Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone

-A key constraint in creating a semantic dataset for lidar data is how to annotate a class label for each lidar point.
-One direct labeling approach used in lidar segmentation labeling is to exhaustively label all lidar points manually using a visual labeling tool such as the point cloud labeler for the SemanticKITTI dataset~\cite{behley2019semantickitti}.
-However, manually labeling lidar points is time-consuming and laborious.
-To reduce manual annotations, some works use multimodal sensor settings (\eg adding camera sensors) and utilize 2D image semantic segmentation information to provide 3D lidar labeling~\cite{varga2017super, piewak2018boosting}.
-However, these multimodal sensor setups require additional sensors like cameras and require complex sensor calibration.
-To improve labeling efficiency without adding additional sensors, Wei et al.~\cite{wei2020multi} propose a weakly supervised learning approach for 3D point cloud segmentation tasks using only scene- and subcloud-level weak labels.
-Similarly, Ren et al.~\cite{ren20213d} propose a weakly supervised framework called WyPR to generate weak labels and reduce human workload.
-Furthermore, Liu et al.~\cite{liu2022less} co-design an efficient 3D lidar labeling process with semi/weakly supervised learning based on the heuristic pre-segmentation to greatly reduce human annotation.
-However, these labeling methods are all for 3D lidar data and still require a lot of manual annotation using visual labeling tools.
-While 3D lidar data can provide relatively clear and detailed object shapes that humans can easily annotate from image visualization, 2D lidar data hardly provides distinguishable object shapes (\eg doors, elevators, and walls are all straight lines) for humans to label directly from visualization.
-An effective and efficient labeling framework is required to create a 2D lidar semantic dataset.
+A major challenge in creating semantic lidar datasets is efficiently annotating each point with a class label.
+A direct approach, used for datasets like SemanticKITTI~\citep{behley2019semantickitti}, is to manually label all lidar points using a visual labeling tool.
+However, this process is time-consuming and labor-intensive.
+To reduce manual effort, some studies employ multimodal sensor setups (\eg adding cameras) and leverage 2D image semantic segmentation to generate 3D lidar labels~\citep{varga2017super, piewak2018boosting}.
+Nevertheless, these approaches require additional sensors and complex calibration procedures.
+To improve labeling efficiency without extra sensors, weakly supervised methods have been proposed.
+For instance, \citet{wei2020multi} introduced a weakly supervised learning technique for 3D point cloud segmentation using only scene- and subcloud-level labels, while \citet{ren20213d} developed WyPR, a framework that generates weak labels to minimize human input.
+Furthermore, \citet{liu2022less} co-designed an efficient 3D lidar annotation pipeline that combines heuristic pre-segmentation with semi-/weakly-supervised learning to significantly reduce manual annotation.
+Despite these advances, all these methods target 3D lidar data and still necessitate substantial manual intervention via visual labeling tools.